 10 Thrifty Travel Hacks for Retirees

 J.R.R.
-Tolkien, beloved author of the Lord of the Rings series, famously said, “Not all who wander are lost.”
+Tolkien, the beloved author of The Lord of the Rings series, famously said, “Not all who wander are lost.”
 Wanderlust doesn’t have an age limit.
 In fact, many older adults may be more eager to see the world than the younger generation.
-The only thing that might put a damper on travel plans is your budget.
-Fortunately, there are things you can do that’ll make your dream vacation a reality.
-Here are 10 thrifty travel hacks for retirees.
+The only thing that might put a damper on travel plans?
+Your budget.
+Fortunately, there are things you can do that will make your dream vacation a reality!

 1. Travel in the off-season.

-There are many benefits to traveling in the off-season.
-For one, there are fewer crowds with which to contend.
-Translation: You’ll have a much more peaceful vacation.
-Of course, another benefit is that you’ll probably save money!
+There are quite a few benefits to traveling in the off-season.
+For one, you’ll have fewer crowds to contend with.
+Another benefit?
+You’ll probably save money.
 Most popular vacation destinations charge higher prices for things like hotels during peak season, but their rates tend to fall as demand decreases.
 In other words, you can probably score a much better deal on a hotel suite in the off-season.

 I know, I know.
 Part of the fun of vacation is trying out new foods and dishes that aren’t available at home.
-However, if you’re a retiree on a fixed budget, sacrifices might need to be made.
+However, if you’re a retiree on a fixed budget, sacrifices must be made.
 Book a hotel with a kitchenette or stove.
-Bring ingredients from home or shop local once you arrive at your destination.
+Then bring a few ingredients from home or shop locally once you arrive at your destination.
 Now, this doesn’t mean that you have to have every meal in your hotel.
 Just don’t eat out every day of your vacation.
 You might save more money than you realize!

 3. Be on the lookout for senior discounts.

 Senior discounts don’t only apply to breakfast platters and new shoes.
 You can also reap the benefits of senior discounts when it comes to traveling!
-For instance, many airlines offer senior discounts on flights—Southwest and United Airlines, to name just two.
+For instance, many airlines offer senior discounts on flights: Southwest and United Airlines, to name just two.
 Many hotels (such as Best Western) offer senior discounts for AARP members over 55.
-Of course, you can also save big on cruises and car rentals!
+You can also save big on cruises and car rentals!
 Make sure you always check for senior discounts before dotting any lines or crossing any Ts.

 4. Stay in a B&B.

-For many, bed-and-breakfasts conjure images of a Victorian home tucked away in a cozy corner of New England, filled to overflowing with eclectic furniture and sundry knickknacks.
+For many, bed-and-breakfasts conjure images of a Victorian home tucked away in a cozy corner of New England.
 Some might envision mingling with other travelers over a fruit and cheese tray.
 However, there’s another benefit to staying in a B&B: they’re generally all-inclusive!
-In addition to a suite, you’ll also have access to homemade meals and amenities hotels may not offer.
+In addition to a nice suite, you’ll also enjoy homemade meals and other amenities that hotels may not offer.

 5. Take buses instead of trains.

 Trains are a fun way to travel, but unfortunately, they can come with a hefty price tag.
 And while public buses often have a bad reputation, the truth of the matter is that they’re often much cheaper.
-Additionally, buses are a safe way to travel.
-In fact, they only account for only 10 percent of yearly road fatalities (according to Bus.com).
+Plus, buses are a safe way to travel, only accounting for 10 percent of yearly road fatalities (according to Bus.com).
 Refer to tip number three and make sure you ask about senior discounts before paying your fare!

 6. Bring reusable bottles and mugs.

-We all love designer coffee, but let’s face it—it isn’t cheap.
-Sometimes, even bottled water can be a little expensive.
+We all love fancy coffee, but let’s face it: it isn’t exactly cheap.
+Sometimes, even bottled water can be a little expensive!
 The solution?
 Bring reusable bottles and mugs with you on vacation!
 If you need your afternoon coffee fix, don’t rely on Starbucks or other coffeehouses.
 If you’re staying at a hotel that has a coffee station, use it!
 You can stay hydrated and caffeinated without breaking the bank.

 7. Travel in groups.